supahcraig/cldr_tech_basecamp/missions/1_deploy_data_lake/CDP_steps.md

 ${AWS_ACCOUNT_ID} : the account id of your AWS account
 ${IDBROKER_ROLE} : cnelson2-idbroker-role

-NOTE:
+## NOTE:
-the ranger audit role resource should not include the /ranger/audit portion of the path.
+The ranger audit role resource should not include the /ranger/audit portion of the path.
 This is a mistake in the docs.
 Should look like:
-"Resource": "arn:aws:s3:::cnelson2-data/gravity/*"
+`"Resource": "arn:aws:s3:::cnelson2-data/gravity/*"`

 Creating the environment